Ice Age (2002 film): Marketing

+Home media and subsequent re-releases

-Ice Age was released on March 15, 2002.
-The initial home video release for Ice Age was accompanied by an $85 million marketing campaign involving promotional partnerships with 14 different companies, including Microsoft, Pizza Hut, Carl's Jr., Dole, Langer's, Valpak, Cold Stone Creamery, and the National Hockey League.
-The movie was released on 2-disc DVD, VHS and D-Theater in November 2002.
+The film was released on 2-disc DVD, VHS and D-Theater on November 26, 2002, which contained sneak previews of Like Mike and Daredevil in all three of its original home media releases.
+The DVD edition was THX certified and gave the viewer the option of viewing the film in either widescreen or pan and scan fullscreen.
+Its initial home video release for Ice Age was accompanied by an $85 million marketing campaign involving promotional partnerships with 14 different companies, including Microsoft, Pizza Hut, Carl's Jr., Dole, Langer's, Valpak, Cold Stone Creamery, and the National Hockey League.
 All three releases included Gone Nutty, a short film starring Scrat and detailing his further antics as he tries to bury his acorn.

-The DVD release was THX certified and gave the viewer the option of viewing the film in either widescreen or pan and scan fullscreen.
-Another single disc release was released in February 2005 to promote both the announcement of the film's sequel and Robots.

-In early 2005, the film received a two-disc "Extreme Cool Edition" exclusively to the UK, Australia, and Germany.
-This release retains all of the bonus features missing on original international releases, such as games and the Bunny short film, a DTS audio track, a higher bitrate and a sneak preview to Robots.
-The release also comes with a trading card featuring the latter film's protagonist, Rodney Copperbottom, and a new feature called "Extreme Cool View" where throughout the film, facts about the film and the Ice Age would be shown, along with interviews from the cast and crew and featurettes on how they make the movie.
-A similar version would be released to the US in March 2006, titled the "Super Cool Edition", albeit not including the DTS track.

-The film was released on Blu-ray in March 2008, and beside Gone Nutty, it included 9 minutes of deleted scenes.
+A single disc release was released in February 2005 to promote both the announcement of the film's sequel and Blue Sky's next film Robots, as well as trailers for various Fox titles.
+At the same time, the film received a two-disc "Extreme Cool Edition" exclusively in international territories such as the UK, Australia, and Germany, as well as other countries in Europe, Asia and Latin America.
+This release retains all of the bonus features missing on original international releases (such as games and the Bunny short film), and includes a DTS audio track, a sneak preview for Robots, and a new feature called "Extreme Cool View" where throughout the film, facts about the film and the Ice Age would be shown, along with interviews from the cast and crew and behind the scenes featurettes.
+This edition was ported over to the United States in March 2006 (around the same time as the theatrical release of its sequel) as the "Super Cool Edition", albeit with the DTS track and Robots sneak peek removed.
+Ice Age was then released on Blu-ray in March 2008, and beside Gone Nutty, it included 9 minutes of deleted scenes.

 Ice Age was included on The Walt Disney Company's streaming service Disney+ in March 2020 with an upgraded 4K version.

+On October 2022, it was announced that the film would receive a nationwide limited theatrical re-release across 175 theatres from the Cinemark, Marcus Theatres and Cinépolis chains, lasting from October 21-28 of that year.
+The re-release coincided with a brief period of Ice Age-themed festivities organized by Disney, celebrating the franchise's 20th anniversary and National Nut Day.
+The theatres that ran the re-release also ran sweepstakes for licensed products from the franchise, including plushes, figures, a Phidal book about the characters and a redeemable code for Ice Age-themed Minecraft DLC, introduced in June of that year.